 At Leasowes we are continually looking for ways to inspire and engage children in their learning particularly using the outdoor environment.
-Making the most of our enviable grounds, we have two Level 3 Forest School leaders: Mrs Carr and Mrs Rowell with two more on the way as Mrs Keen and Mr Williams are currently completing their training.
+Making the most of our enviable grounds, we have two Level 3 accredited Forest School leaders: Mrs Carr and Mrs Rowell with two more on the way as Mrs Keen and Mr Williams are currently completing their training.
 This year Mrs Keen will be leading Forest Schools alongside Mrs Carr, Mrs Rowell and Mr Williams.
-They will regularly take groups into our woodland environment.
-This has been so successful that we have ensured that all year groups get the opportunity to participate for a block of learning throughout the academic year.
+They will regularly take groups into our woodland environment and all year groups will get the opportunity to participate for a block of learning throughout the academic year.
 In addition, we have now started to run Forest Schools clubs.

 Attached is a brief overview of the Forest School ethos which details the origins and how children may benefit from experiencing this unique approach to learning.

 Forest School is an inspirational process that offers children opportunities to achieve, develop confidence and self-esteem, through hands-on learning experiences in a local woodland environment.
 By introducing Forest School sessions at Leasowes, we aim to nurture an understanding and respect for natural places where children experience nature at first hand through a series of engaging and achievable tasks.